Logo

 Educators must also provide mentorship and continuous learning opportunities wherever possible to support graduates’ personal growth.

-We all appreciate open communication and members of Gen Z in particular expect universities and employers to be forthcoming about organisational values, policies and any other challenges being faced.
+We all appreciate open communication, and members of Gen Z expect universities and employers to be forthcoming about organisational values, policies and any other challenges they face.

 This can be achieved by fostering a culture of transparency, and academics should be regularly sharing updates about the educational and workplace goals and initiatives, using guest industry speakers and open dialogue to address any concerns or questions.